antwaves/antwaves/README.md

-Hi, I'm Annie, a dev learning C++ and Python.
-Currently interested in graphics programming.
+Hi, I code and stuff.
+Work with C++ and python.